palash171/TrustOps/README.md

 ## Current limitations
 The current milestone is a local backend foundation, not an internet-ready moderation service:

-- there is no authentication or tenant isolation yet;
+- company ingestion is authenticated, but moderator users, roles, and tenant-scoped dashboard access are not implemented yet;
 - ingestion is a direct synchronous API call;
 - comments are manually reviewed and are not classified by AI;
 - the dashboard is currently local and has not been deployed publicly;